 - 2 tbsp- granulated sugar or use lavender infused sugar from Sainsburry's

 - Preheat your oven to 190˚C/375˚F/gas 5.
-Dust a clean surface and a rolling pin with flour and roll out your puff pastry until it's just over 0.5cm thick.
+Dust a clean surface and a rolling pin with flour and roll out the puff pastry until it's just over 0.5cm thick.
 Set aside.

 - Once the caramel looks thick and sticky, add cubes of butter, stir to combine and cook for 1-2 minutes longer.